Keys to

 Pinna, pinnae A single unit, or leaflet, of a pinnate leaf, or the first division of a bi-pinnate leaf, where this first division is itself divided into leaflets.

-Pinnate A compound leaf with leaflets arranged on each side of a common petiole, called a rachis.
-Also refers to how lateral veins are arranged in relation to the midrib.
+The term pinnate also refers to how lateral veins are arranged in relation to the midrib.

 Pinnatifid Pinnately lobed with shallow lobes.
 The term is sometimes used for any pinnately lobed leaf, irrespective of depth.